WFD FREQUENTLY ASKED QUESTIONS

 No, Wilkesboro Fire Department is not equipped to fill fire extinguishers at this time.
 However, you can find local fire extinguisher businesses in the yellow pages to refill them.

 Can I burn leaves in my yard?
-Can I have recreational fire in my backyard?
+Can I have a recreational fire in my backyard?

 See burning permit information.